The Evolution of blueEnergy Nicaragua (2002–2025)

 Why Nicaragua?
 Why Bluefields?

-The Rama people — settled on Rama Cay, in Bluefields Bay — needed to demonstrate that they possessed a distinct language in order to be officially recognised as an ethnic group and to claim their territorial rights.
+The Rama people — settled on Rama Cay island, in Bluefields Bay, and in continental communities to the south — needed to demonstrate that they possessed a distinct language in order to be officially recognised as an ethnic group and to claim their territorial rights.

 "I want to see where you disappear to." — Guillaume Craig, 13, to his mother before travelling to Bluefields for the first time.